Overview

 Properties & Invariants

 During the design phase of a new project, we start collecting the protocol properties and invariants (either from the new design or pre-existing specification/requirements).
 At this stage of the development, this means having a bullet point list describing what and how the project will behave.
-It includes invariants, that are always true, or some more specific scenarios, called properties (the distinction being pedantic only, both terms are used interchangeably).
+It includes invariants, characteristics which are always true, or some more specific scenarios, called properties (the distinction being pedantic only, both terms are used interchangeably).

 In short, think of how the protocol would be described as a whole, from a helicopter point of view.
 With the list of properties, someone should be able to create a system which will behave in the same way as the one tested, without knowing the implementation details.